Monroe666/PA-205-omniapex/README.md

 ## Github URL: https://github.com/Monroe666/PA-205-omniapex

-## URL of the deployed project on the web: http://localhost:3000/
+## URL of the deployed project on the web: http://localhost:3000/ You need to run locally successfully

+## See DEPLOYMENT INSTRUCTIONS at 205-omniapex-technical-report.pdf for more information.